2025 Best Blood Pressure Monitors Buyers Guide

 Useful Alexa skill

 Yep, we thought the same thing: "Why would I want an Alexa-compatible blood pressure monitor?"
-It turns out that Alexa's pretty good at math, and you can ask her many questions about your blood pressure after buying a compatible BPM from Omron (like the Platinum) enabling the free Omron Health skill.
+It turns out that Alexa's pretty good at math, and you can ask her many questions about your blood pressure after buying a compatible BPM from Omron (like the Platinum) and enabling the free Omron Health skill.

 Here are just a few things you can ask: